-The rate of gastroenteritis presentations to sentinel GPs decreased below the baseline in the past week (Figure 16).
+The rate of gastroenteritis presentations to sentinel GPs decreased and remained below the baseline in the past week (Figure 16).

 Figure 16.
-Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2019 to 2024 YTD
+Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) by week, WA, 2019 to 2024 YTD

-Gastroenteritis presentations at EDs increased in the past week and remained in the upper range of values usually reported at this time of year (Figure 17).
+Gastroenteritis presentations at EDs decreased in the past week and remained in the lower range of values usually reported at this time of year (Figure 17).

 Figure 17.
-Number of gastroenteritis presentations to Emergency Departments in WA by week, 2019 to 2024 YTD
+Number of gastroenteritis presentations to Emergency Departments by week, WA, 2019 to 2024 YTD

-In the past week, statewide rotavirus notifications to the Department of Health decreased and norovirus detections at PathWest remained stable (Figure 18).
+In the past week, statewide rotavirus notifications to the Department of Health decreased slightly while norovirus detections at PathWest increased slightly (Figure 18).

 Figure 18.
-Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in the past eight weeks
+Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in the past eight weeks, WA